 In order to make the best possible decision when it comes to hiring a personal injury attorney, it’s essential you invest some time in getting to know your options.
 Speaking to more than one attorney allows you to understand the various options you have.
 Even the most qualified attorney might not be right for you, depending on your expectations and your style of communication.

-What are 10 important questions you can ask during consultations with Scottsdale, Arizona personal injury attorneys to help you make your decision easier?
+What are some important questions you can ask during consultations with Scottsdale, Arizona personal injury attorneys to help you make your decision easier?

 1. What are Your Fees?